Citizenry/platform/docs/code-of-conduct/README.md

 ## Where does the Code of Conduct apply?

-This Code of Conduct applies to all spaces, physical and online, managed by Ushahidi.
+This Code of Conduct applies to all spaces, physical and online, managed by StreetSignal.
 This includes:

-* Conferences, meetups, hackathons, workshop and all other events hosted by Ushahidi
+* Conferences, meetups, hackathons, workshop and all other events hosted by StreetSignal
 * Presentation material used in talks or sessions
-* Slack, gitter, intercom and other chat-functions where Ushahidi operates
+* Slack, gitter, intercom and other chat-functions where StreetSignal operates
 * Mailinglists
 * Github
 * Social media
-* forum.ushahidi.com
+* forum.streetsignal.com

 ## What to do in case of violations?

-If a Code of Conduct incidents happens to you or if you witness it happening to someone else, please contact codeofconduct@ushahidi.com immediately.
-An email to codeofconduct@ushahidi.com is received by the members of the Code of Conduct working group at Ushahidi who are:
+If a Code of Conduct incidents happens to you or if you witness it happening to someone else, please contact codeofconduct@streetsignal.com immediately.
+An email to codeofconduct@streetsignal.com is received by the members of the Code of Conduct working group at StreetSignal who are:

 * Cecilia Hinga
 * Anna Iosif